-How students dress reveals much about their attitude toward God and respect for themselves and their peers.
+As an institution of Christian learning, our goal is to establish an environment that promotes learning and Christian community.
 Following the dress code creates an environment that honors Christ and promotes learning.
-In general, a student's clothing, jewelry, and hair style must be modest and not draw undue attention to him or herself.
+In general, a student's clothing, jewelry, and hairstyle must be modest and not draw undue attention to him or herself.

 Overall Appearance: Clothing must be neat and clean.
-Clothing that promotes alcohol, drugs, tobacco, a music group, or the confederate flag is not allowed.
-Clothing with pictures or words which are sexually suggestive or demeaning is not allowed.
-Clothing that is see-through is not allowed.
+Clothing that promotes alcohol, drugs, tobacco, inappropriate music artists, sex, or the confederate flag is not allowed.
+Clothing with pictures or words that are sexually suggestive or demeaning is not allowed.
+See-through clothing is not allowed.

-Pants/Capris: Should not have any holes, rips or shreds, and must be worn over the hips so that underwear is not visible.
-Pants/Capris should not have wording over the backside.
+Pants: Should not have any holes, rips, or shreds and must be worn over the hips so that underwear is not visible.
+Pants should not have wording over the backside.
 Pajama bottoms are not appropriate.
-Tight pants such as jeggins or yoga pants are not appropriate.